Devondrick Walker

-Devondrick Deshawn Walker (born July 11, 1992) is an American professional basketball player who last played for the Borneo Hornbills of the Indonesian Basketball League (IBL).
-He played three years of college basketball for the Texas A&M–Commerce Lions between 2011 and 2014 before playing the first three seasons of his professional career in the NBA Development League.
-He later played in Italy, France, Australia, New Zealand and Latvia.
-In the NBL1 West, Walker is a two-time league MVP and a championship winner in 2022 with the Rockingham Flames.
+Devondrick Deshawn Walker (born July 11, 1992) is an American professional basketball player for the Geraldton Buccaneers of the NBL1 West.
+He played three years of college basketball for the East Texas A&M Lions between 2011 and 2014 before playing the first three seasons of his professional career in the NBA Development League.
+He later played in Italy, France, Australia, New Zealand, Latvia and Indonesia.
+In 2022, he led the Rockingham Flames to the NBL1 West championship behind a grand final MVP performance.
+He was named back-to-back NBL1 West Most Valuable Player in 2022 and 2023.

+Walker served as an assistant coach with the Perth Lynx of the Women's National Basketball League (WNBL) during the 2025–26 season.

 Early life

 Walker was born in Dallas, Texas.
 He attended South Garland High School in Garland, Texas, where he was a three-year letterwinner.
 As a senior in 2009–10, he averaged 10 points, four rebounds and four assists per game, while being named second-team all-district.